Gorgonzola Cheese Recall Expanded in Colorado

 The Food Poisoning Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in contaminated cheese recall lawsuits.
 We are handling individual litigation nationwide and currently accepting new cases in all 50 states.

 Free Food Poisoning Case Evaluation: If you or a loved one has been sickened after eating cheese included in this recall, you should contact our law firm immediately.
-You may be entitled to compensation by filing a lawsuit and we can help.
+You may be entitled to compensation by filing a lawsuit and our food poisoning attorneys can help.